-Finding a great place to go kayaking, canoeing, or stand up paddleboarding in the Central Regions of Queensland is easy with Global Paddler.
+Finding a great place to go kayaking, canoeing, or stand up paddleboarding in the Central Regions of Queensland is easy when you are a Global Paddler member.
 All you need to do is pick a number on our trip locator map and click or tap on the trail name with the same number in the list below.
-The Global Paddler guide for your chosen paddle trail will then be displayed.
+Global Paddler memberships are available from our online store.

 Each Global Paddler guide includes a map, colour photographs, logistical details, a route description, local points of interest, quirky facts, and recommended places to eat, drink, and stay the night so that every day you spend on the water is fantastic.

 It is easy to see that Lake Proserpine is a brilliant opportunity for some open water paddling.
 Less obvious, but maybe more enticing, is the natural history museum on the western side of the lake that contains thousands of woody skeletons.

 Claim a waterfront site in the spacious Eungella Dam campground and leave the pressure of everyday life behind.
 The pace is nice and easy out here.
 It won’t take long for you to relax into your new role as the poster child for the Slow Movement.

 Mirani is on the Pioneer River in the heart of sugar country west of Mackay.
 This portion of the Pioneer is popular with platypus.
 If you proceed perspicaciously and keep your peepers peeled, you’ll probably paddle past a few today.

 Ask any sweet tooth what they love about sugary snacks and desserts and the look of love in their eyes will tell you more than any words can.
 This champion of the water supply scheme that irrigates the sugar capital of Australia is their unsung hero.